CodingTrain/Holiday-Songs/README.md

 ## Songs for which I have the ukulele chords

-I have the ukulele chords for the folllowing songs.
+I have the ukulele chords for the following songs.
 However you are welcome to submit songs not on this list if you can include a link to the music.

 * ALL I WANT FOR CHRISTMAS IS YOU
 * BLUE CHRISTMAS